 That’s not to say some of the NBA stars didn’t perform exceptionally.

-Gasol tallied 36 points in the gold medal game and finished with a tournament-best 25.3 ppg.
+Gasol tallied 36 points in the gold medal game and finished with a tournament-best 25.3 points per game.

 Andrei Kirilenko and Nowitzki also put on brilliant individual performances.